 External decorations Visually inspected.
-External decoration has a painted/stained finish.
+External decoration has a painted finish.
+External decoration has a painted linion.
 Conservatories / porches None.
 Communal areas None.
 Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving and timber decking.
-Boundary divisions are marked by timber fencing and masonry walls.
+There are garden grounds to the front, side and rear of the property, these being laid out in concrete/stone paving, stone pebbles and timber and composite decking.
+Boundary divisions are marked by timber fencing and a retaining wall at the water's edge.
 There is a driveway to the side of the property.
 Ceilings Visually inspected from floor level.
 Ceilings are of plasterboard material.
-There is a PVC lined ceiling to the bathroom.
+There is a PVC lined ceiling to a bathroom.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction finished in plasterboard.
-There are PVC walls finishes to the kitchen and bathroom.
+Internal walls are partly of masonry construction finished in plaster and partly of timber stud construction finished in plasterboard.
+There are a number of PVC and tiled wall finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction consisting of chipboard laid over timber joists.
-L
+Flooring is of suspended timber construction consisting of what I assume to be tongue and groove boards and chipboard laid over timber joists.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
-The kitchen contains floor and wall mounted storage units.

-Chimney breasts and fireplaces None.
-Internal decorations Visually inspected.
+The kitchens and utility room contain floor and wall mounted storage units.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a wood burner and fireplace within the lounge.
+Internal decorations Vigually inspected internal decorations Visually inspected.
 Internal decorative finishes are generally papered or painted.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical consumer unit is located within the kitchen cupboard.
+The electrical consumer unit is located within the utility room.
+Coo Gas None.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+Mains water supply.
+Visible sections of pipework are of copper and PVC materials.
+Sanitary fittings in the bathrooms comprise white suites with low level WC, wash hand basin and bath, one also having a shower cabinet.
+The shower room contains a white low level WC, wash hand basin and shower cabinet.